Price Guide: Mortgage of a Residential Property

 Our fees cover all the usual work required to complete the mortgage or re-mortgage of your property, including dealing with registration at the Land Registry.

 If the property is leasehold, then an additional fee of £250 + VAT applies.
 This is because in these cases more documentation is involved.

 We also make a charge for bank transfers, which is £27.50 + VAT.

-There are also various costs payable to third parties (known as disbursements, which we handle on your behalf to ensure a smooth process):
+There are also various expenses payable to third parties, which we handle on your behalf to ensure a smooth process:

-- Land Registry office copies and/or Land Charges searches as required: £10 to 20 approximately.
+- Land Registry office copies and/or Land Charges searches as required: £10 to £20 approximately, + VAT.

 And depending on the requirements of your lender, the following may also be relevant:

 - Conveyancing searches, usually in the region of £350, depending which searches are needed.

 - Indemnity insurance (if accepted by your lender as an alternative to searches), usually in the region of £50 + VAT.